jeffreyaupc/randomgradientbackground/README.md

 # randomgradientbackground

-random gradient background every page refresh
+random gradient background every page refresh, although sometimes the colors look similar, they are never the same!